 Spousal support is not very common with divorces when it comes to expatriates as people tend to leave Thailand once they divorced.
 It is however not uncommon between Thai’s and becomes part of the divorce settlement with maintenance for the children.
 Many do opt for mediation in Thailand as the Family Courts in Thailand are busy and the wait times can become very long.
 There is also permanent spousal support as well as reimbursement support.

-Spousal support is going to depend on many factors which the courts will look into.
+Spousal support or alimony in Thailand is going to depend on many factors which the courts will look into.
 There are a number of options that are looked at with regard to spousal maintenance.

 Defending a Divorce in Thailand can be costly.
 If you have received notice that your Thai wife is wanting a divorce and that she may also have filed for compensation.
 You will then have to defend yourself in the Thai courts.
 There are a number of issues in Thailand but there is normally also a defense during these times.
 Most divorces in Thailand tend to revolve around gambling debts or extra-marital affairs in Thailand.

 Your ex-wife or husband can apply for this when the divorce proceedings start.
 This to cover their living costs while the divorce proceedings start.
 This is not unheard of and it does occur especially when the woman is a housewife.
-This will be temporary support until the court makes a final ruling on spousal support.
+This will be temporary support until the court makes a final ruling on spousal support or alimony in Thailand as Americas would call it.
 This is to ensure that your Thai wife who may be a housewife is not left destitute while the divorce proceedings start.